 Staph infections are typically treated with oral antibiotics.
 Antibacterial shampoo or topical ointments can be used for these types of skin conditions.
 Depending on the severity of the infection, treatment may take several weeks to have an effect.

-Because staph infections can be passed between dogs and from dog to humans, extra care should be taken when handling and treating your dog.
+Because staph infections can be passed between dogs and from dogs to humans, extra care should be taken when handling and treating your dog.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.